 Off-Page Connector |

 A special connection point that links to another drawing or page.
-Used for symbols that represent connections across P&ID sheet boundaries. |
+Used for symbols that represent connections across P&ID sheet boundaries, including black boxes that connect to multiple off-page connectors. |

 📏 Area Nodes